 Obtaining a work permit in Slovenia requires careful compliance with all legal requirements, both on the part of the employer and the foreign employee.
 It is important to make sure that all the employer’s tax obligations are settled before submitting the application in order to avoid rejection by the Employment Service.
 In addition, foreign nationals wishing to be self-employed must take into account the requirement of one year’s residence in the country if their activities do not relate to regulated professions.
 Compliance with these conditions guarantees successful acquisition of a work permit and legal employment in Slovenia.

-Work permits and employment conditions for foreign nationals in Slovenia
+Foreigners’ work permits and employment conditions in Slovenia

 Types of work permits